bjski6/Charity/README.md

 # Charity
-"Charity" is a place where the user can donate unnecessary things to a selected charity organization.
+"Charity" is a place where the user can donate unnecessary things to a selected charity organization.<br>
 Two types of users: ADMIN and USER.
 ADMIN functionality: Manage users, manage donations, manage charity organizations.
 USER functionality: adding their own donation.